 - Young children

-- Patients who have recurrent decay and/or defective margins around their dental amalgam fillings
+- Those with recurrent decay and/or defective margins around their dental amalgam fillings

 - Patients who have 8 or more dental amalgam fillings